Film and Media Studies

 FMS 150 Introduction to Film and Media Studies (4 Credits)

-This course introduces students to FMS through units that pair four scholarly approaches with four influential media forms: the Aesthetics of Film, the History of Television, the Ideologies of Video Games, and the Technologies of Internet Media.
-Through these units, students will ask: what human desires animate our relationship with media?
+This course introduces students to FMS through units that pair scholarly approaches with influential media forms: the Aesthetics of Film, the History of Television, and the Technologies of Digital Media.
+Through these units, students ask: what human desires animate a relationship with media?
 For what purposes have people invented and evolved these technologies?
 How do makers use them, and what are audiences seeking in them?
-These questions will help students see the fundamental forces that unite film, television, video games and Internet media alongside the elements that distinguish them from each other.
-Enrollment limited to 30.
-(E) {A}
+These questions help students see the fundamental forces that unite film, television, and digital media alongside the elements that distinguish them from each other.
+Enrollment limited to 30. {A}

 Fall